SlimeKnights/slimeknights.github.io/faq/tinkers-construct-3.md

 ### How do I get blazing blood out of my smeltery?

-You can either use a bucket on the drain, or use a faucet to fill either a casting table containing a bucket or a tank.
+Fluid can be moved in many ways.
+Most methods use fluid containers such as buckets, copper cans, or seared tanks:

+* Place a seared tank below a faucet from the smeltery.
+* Using fluid cotainers on a drain.
+* Right click the fluid in the UI with the fluid container.
+* Place a fluid container in a casting table then cast onto it.
+Seared tanks can also be placed in a casting basin.
+* Place a bucket or copper in a casting tank then cast into it.
+* Place a seared tank in a tinker tank then cast into it.

 ### How to I use the alloyer?